camel-tooling/camel-dap-client-vscode/README.md

 ### Features

 - `Camel Main` mode for XML only (It implies that it is not working with Camel context specified in Camel XML file.)
 - Support use of Camel debugger by attaching to a running Camel route written in Java, Yaml or XML using the JMX Url
 - Support local use of Camel debugger by attaching to a running Camel route written in Java, Yaml or XML using the PID
+- Support remote debug through http (when using Jolokia on server-side)
 - Support a single Camel context
 - Add/Remove breakpoints
 - Support conditional breakpoints with `simple` language.
 See How to write condition with [simple language](https://camel.apache.org/components/latest/languages/simple-language.html) for details.